 The difference between the price regulation and the safe-harbor approach is that with the latter, the price bands apply to all customers, rather than only to residential customers.
 A problem with the safe-harbor approach is when regulation is reimplemented, some utility problems may be more difficult to resolve.
 The safe-harbor approach can be employed in conjunction with cost indexing.
-For example, the rate parameters can be tied to a particular cost index; the rate-of-return parameters can be tied to a interest rate on a particular U.S. Treasury security.
+For example, the rate

-48 Wilson, "The Role of Regulation in Increasing the Productivity of Utilities," 789-829.
+&lt;sup>48 Wilson, "The Role of Regulation in Increasing the Productivity of Utilities," 789-829.

-Janice A. Beecher and Patrick C. Mann, Deregulation and Regulatory Alternatives for Water Utilities (Columbus, Ohio: The National Regulatory Research Institute, February 1990), 91-92.
+&lt;sup>49 Janice A. Beecher and Patrick C. Mann, Deregulation and Regulatory Alternatives for Water Utilities (Columbus, Ohio: The National Regulatory Research Institute, February 1990), 91-92.